GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-vertex.md

 #### Discounts (1)
 * By default, any discounts included via Gravity Forms Coupon field, or Gravity Wiz's Discount field, will be totaled and shown alongside the [Discount Label](#discount-label-13) (see image above for an example).
 * If you enable the Itemized Discounts / Coupons setting, any discounts that apply will be shown individually, and not grouped together (see image below for an example).
+* Gravity Forms Coupon field applies to the entire order (excluding shipping), and not individual products.
+[To calculate Tax Inclusive Pricing correctly](#enable-tax-inclusive-pricing), the discounted coupon amount is divided by the number of products and subtracted from each product's total.
+Tax for a product is then calculated on the discounted total.
+Where a discount is greater than the product cost, the difference is evenly discounted from all remaining products.

 ![A screenshot focused on the bottom half of Vertex, and showing individual discount amounts, which can be configured with the Itemized Discounts / Coupons setting.](https://resources.gravitypdf.com/uploads/2023/07/6-Discounts-Vertex.png)